HadjerBellah/Walmart_Sale_Project/README.md

      - Sales performance over time, by city, and payment method.
      - Analyzing peak sales periods and customer buying behavior.
      - Profit margin analysis by branch and category.
-   - **Documentation**: Provide clear Markdown cells explaining each analysis step, including the question, method, and conclusion.

-###9.
-   - **Documentation**: Maintain clear and well-organized documentation using Markdown cells within Jupyter Notebooks and a comprehensive `README.md` file.
-   - **Project Publishing**: Publish the final project on GitHub (or any version control platform), including:
-     - The `README.md` file (this document).
-     - All Jupyter Notebooks used throughout the project.
-     - Any relevant data files (if shareable), or clear instructions on how to access them.
-     - Python scripts (if any) for automation or reusable components.

 ---

 ## Requirements